robclu/ripple/README.md

 # Ripple

 This is the C++ repository for Ripple.
-Ripple is essentially a framework for optimized finite volume methods on the GPU, and in time, possibly asychronously across heterogeneous architectures with many CPUs and GPUs.
+Ripple is essentially a framework for optimized heterogeneous (CPU and GPU) compute on a node.
+In time it will be extended to mult-node systems.

-The target compute unit is the GPU, since it offers far superior performance compared to even large numbers of CPU cores, however, the API is designed sich that all block operations can be executed on the CPU or GPU.
+The target compute unit is the GPU, since it offers far superior performance compared to even large numbers of CPU cores, however, the API is designed such that all block and grid operations can be executed on the CPU or GPU.

 ## Overview of repository structure